 I Very Much Enjoy It When I Prune Grape Vines

 The vine pruning is one of the first winter-spring manual works in our vineyards.
 The cut cuts the yield and load of the vine, which decisively affects the quality of the grapes and the wine we want to produce.
 On congested vines, the grapes will not ripen well, and the vines will deplete over the years.
 On the vine, where the load is too small, strong growth will be exposed, which will delay the development and maturation of the grapes.
-We carry out the vine pruning during the standstill, from December and at the latest until the buds and/or the sap is gonna start to flow (mid-March).
-A too late cut that is delayed into the time when the sap is gonna start to flow or even the budding phase increases the loss of nutrients.
+We carry out the vine pruning during the standstill, from December and at the latest, until the buds and/or the sap is going to start to flow (mid-March).
+A too-late cut that is delayed into the time when the sap is going to start to flow or even the budding phase increases the loss of nutrients.

 You Can Prune Grape Vines in Several Forms

-If we have a form of cultivation on two canes, then, as a rule, we also leave two spur, buds for next year.
-The place where we want the wood for next year should be as close to the trunk and in the proper height that the vine will not escape in width and height.
-Spur with more buds and spur with one bud are essential especially if the canes are too high, and we want to lower the vines next year.
+If we have a form of cultivation on two canes, then, as a rule, we also leave two spur buds for next year.
+The place where we want the wood for next year should be as close to the trunk and at the proper height so that the vine will not escape in width and height.
+Spur with more buds and spur with one bud are essential, especially if the canes are too high and we want to lower the vines next year.
 Care must also be taken to ensure that fruitful wood (canes) is always above the spur so that the old wood does not extend too long.

 Do Not Overload the Vine During the Pruning

 The length of the cane or the number of fruitful eyes has to be always adjusted to the condition of the vine and the living space available to the vine.
 During the pruning, it is also reasonable to clean the trunk.
 Cut out excess wood and remove it from the vine.

 Above all, you need good vine pruning shears.
 All about vine pruning shears, you can read here.